Phoenix Mills

 In the 20th century, Huron County continued to evolve, adapting to changes in industry and technology.
 The county faced challenges during the Great Depression, but it recovered and experienced growth in the post-World War II era.
 Today, Huron County remains an agricultural hub, with the farming industry playing a central role in its economy.
 The county also boasts natural attractions, including pristine beaches, parks, and outdoor recreational opportunities.

-This timeline provides a condensed summary of the historical journey of Huron County, Ohio.
+This timeline provides a concise overview of the key events in the history of Huron County, Ohio.